-Fisca Fiscal 2010 1 2009 Increase (Decrease) In Millions As % Net Sales In Millions As % Net Sales In Millions % Charges related to refinancing \$ % \$ 5.2 0.3% \$ (5.2) NA
+Fisca Fiscal 2010 al 2009 Increase (Decrease) In Millions As % Net Sales In Millions As % Net Sales In Millions 0/.
+VIIIIons Net Sales Millions Net Sales Millions %0 Charges related to refinancing \$ - - % \$ 5.2 0.3% \$ (5.2) NA

 In fiscal 2009, we incurred charges in connection with the refinancing of amounts borrowed under our prior senior secured credit facility.
 These charges included approximately \$4.0 million in write offs of deferred financing fees and \$1.2 million of losses incurred as a result of the termination of certain interest rate swap agreements.